Amusement theme parks

 The Big 3

 Yep, if this is a fun family holiday you want everyone to remember, picking one of the big three is a must.
-It will be hard work to do these parks in one day so look out for hotel deals that combine a two- or three-day ticket.
+It will be hard work to experience any of these parks fully in one day, so look out for hotel deals that combine a two- or three-day ticket.

 Phantasia Land – Bruhl

 Some 2 million people visit this park each year, and it's not surprising considering it has the fastest multi-launch roller coaster in the world.
-The Black Mamba and Talocan are not for the faint-hearted, but there are plenty of less stomach-churning rides.
-Not really a place for younger kids, this is the one to go for if you've got teens who are seeking thrills (and don't mind going on the rides without you).
+The Black Mamba and Talocan are not for the faint-hearted, but there are plenty of less stomach-churning rides, including a new upside down ride through a Steampunk world.
+Not really a place for younger kids, this is the one to go for if you've got older teens who are seeking thrills (and don't mind going on the rides without you).

 Europa-Park - Rust

-The second most popular park in Europe and the largest one in Germany, Europa-Park houses more than 100 attractions including 13 roller coasters.
+The second most popular park in Europe and the largest one in Germany (which also feature a giant water park), Europa-Park houses more than 100 attractions including 13 roller coasters.
 Its top attractions include the Eurosat Can Can Coaster, the Paddington 4D ride, The Dome of Dreams secrets of gravity, and the Voletarium which makes you feel like you're flying.

 If these all sound a little scary, there's spinning dragons and teacups, a 4D magic cinema, play areas, and food and drink establishments representing every corner of Europe.
 You can stay in a Spanish castle or in front of a replica of Rome's Coliseum.